rohansinghwow/accordion-react/README.md

 - Conditonal rendering is used based on state to render info or not
 - Show / Hide button is also rendered conditionally by state

+# Features
+- Show or Hide answer by pressing the green button .
+- State is updated without rendering the whole page